Toby Twirl: Sheila Hodgetts

-And taking it, without delay / The Clockwork Man he wound.

-“Oh, thank you kindly, sir!” exclaimed / The small man in delight.

-“I was beginning to despair, / For I’ve been here all night.”

-Other Toby Twirl materials created by Hodgetts included daily newspaper comic strips, such as for The Yorkshire Evening Post, beginning in 1959.
-These led to several small landscape-format “strip books”, such as Toby Twirl on Dapple Heath and Toby Twirl and the Talking Poodle (ca. 1954), and Toby Twirl and the Bullfighter, and Toby Twirl and the Marionette.
+Other Toby Twirl materials created by Hodgetts included daily newspaper comic strips, such as for the Yorkshire Evening Post, beginning in 1959.
+These led to several small landscape-format "strip books", such as Toby Twirl on Dapple Heath and Toby Twirl and the Talking Poodle (ca. 1954), and Toby Twirl and the Bullfighter, and Toby Twirl and the Marionette.
 There were also colouring books, magic colouring books (using water), and pop-up books, and jigsaw puzzles.

-All of the Toby Twirl artwork was by Edward Jeffrey, with some additional colour-work and puzzle pages by R.S.
-Clark, one of Jeffrey's friends and artistic colleagues.
-(Clark, best known for his watercolours, is specially credited with the colour-work for the “annual” Toby Twirl Adventures of 1953.)

-With Jeffrey's illustrations, Sheila Hodgetts also published two non-Toby-Twirl titles: the fairy tale story, The Sleeping City (1947), in which, of course, a magic spell must be broken to wake a sleeping city; and One Magic Night (1947), in which young Terence ventures out, one magic night, to watch the fairies dance, but is bound in magic cobweb by some unpleasant pixies, until a friend, Rufus, a rabbit, brings the Fairy Queen to rescue the boy.
+With Jeffrey's illustrations, Sheila Hodgetts also published two non-Toby-Twirl titles: the fairy tale story, The Sleeping City (1947), and One Magic Night (1947).

-Working with several other illustrators (none with the pictorial quality of Jeffrey's art), Hodgetts had an extensive career as an author for several other series of children's books in the 1950s and early 1960s.
-These included “Sleepy Time Tales” - such as Sleepy Time Tales of Primrose Wood - a series of books that contained fifteen, or twelve, short (five minute) bedtime stories, often with a gentle moral at the end, and a light sense of humour, set in different locales, also including Apricot Farm, Happytown, Puddletown, Candytop Castle, Cuddleytown, Playtime Village, Playtown, Faraway Forest, The Pan Babies, and Sleepy Time Tales of the Little Cherubs.
-(More than one hundred short stories!)
+Hodgetts had an extensive career as an author for several other series of children's books in the 1950s and early 1960s.
+These included "Sleepy Time Tales" - such as Sleepy Time Tales of Primrose Wood - a series of books that contained fifteen, or twelve, short bedtime stories.

-A totally different series featured the “Adventure Twins”, with daring deeds in helicopters and racing cars appearing on the front-covers: The Adventure Twins Take a Chance (1953), and Thrills With the Adventure Twins (1954).
+A totally different series featured the "Adventure Twins", with daring deeds in helicopters and racing cars appearing on the front-covers: The Adventure Twins Take a Chance (1953), and Thrills With the Adventure Twins (1954).
 Both of these contain several short stories, the former including: Jungle Treasure, Spies on Rock Island, The Sacred Cobra, The Emperor's Daughter, and Adventure in the Desert.